When I was growing up my dad worked as an electrician during the day, and at night he attended law school, and on the weekends he worked construction.

 He loved to relax with a cold beer after a hard day’s work.

-Dad also threw a yearly superbowl party and invited 75-100 people, but he would purchase food for about 200.
+Dad also threw an annual superbowl party and invited 75-100 people, but he would always purchase food for about 200.

 “Don’t worry, people will take stuff home with them,” Dad said.